petitlapin86/white-river-with-sass-grid-layout-/README.md

+SASS Design Project
+Created by Paige Madeline Jones
+2019

 Redesign of a website for the town of white river junction.
-This is a portfolio project soley with the use of practicing my skills in CSS/SASS/GULP and I am redesiging using grid layout.
+This is a portfolio project solely with the use of practicing my skills in CSS/SASS/GULP and I am redesigning using grid layout.

-Design cred to @jonasschmedtman from Udemy - took his advanced CSS and SASS course which I used as the preliminary layout for this project - i have changed every asset to learn as much as possible.
+Design cred to @jonasschmedtman from Udemy - I completed his advanced CSS and SASS course (about 40 hours long) which I used as the preliminary layout for this project - I have customized every asset, image, font, and color to learn as much as possible from this exercise.

 To initialize build process type into terminal: npm install